vhnam/uxdesign-certificate-notes/2 Start the UX Design Process - Empathize, Define, and Ideate/4 Ideating design solutions.md

 > the process of generating a broad set of ideas on a given topic with no attempt to judge or evaluate them.

-Done _after_ empathising with the user, and defining the problem.
+Done _after_ empathizing with the user, and defining the problem.

 ### Process